-- On average, 77% of Freire Schools graduates seamlessly enroll in college the fall after high school graduation, compared to the national average of 68%.
+- On average, 73% of Freire Schools graduates seamlessly enroll in college the fall after high school graduation, compared to the national average of 69%1.
 Other students have enlisted in the armed services or entered the workforce directly.

 A Comprehensive Education

-- All four Freire Schools campuses receive competitive 21st Century Community Learning Center grants, which allow them to operate high-interest and academically enriching after-school and summer programs during the hours when youth are most vulnerable.
+- All four Freire Schools campuses have received competitive 21st Century Community Learning Center grants and our Philadelphia campuses receive generous EITC support, which allow our schools to operate high-interest and academically enriching after-school and summer programs during the hours when youth are most vulnerable.

 Awards & Recognition

-- Freire High School received U.S. News & World Report Best High Schools Bronze Medal in 2012, 2013, 2014, 2015, and 2017.
+- Freire High School received U.S. News & World Report’s Best High Schools Bronze Medal in 2012, 2013, 2014, 2015 and 2017.

-- TECH Freire was of only five schools, out of 39 total applications, approved to open a new Philadelphia charter school in 2016.
+- TECH Freire was one of only five schools, out of 39 total applications, approved to open a new Philadelphia charter school in 2016.

 - Freire Charter School was designated a Pennsylvania Distinguished Title 1 School in 2015.

-- Freire Charter School was featured in Philadelphia Magazine’s 2014 article, “Four Philadelphia Schools that Work”.
+- Freire Charter School was featured in Philadelphia Magazine’s 2014 article, “Four Philadelphia Schools that Work.”

 - Freire Charter School was recognized by Auditor General Eugene DePasquale as “a charter school doing things right” following a clean performance audit in 2014.

-- Freire Charter School received the US Department of Education EPIC Silver Award for Student Achievement in 2011.
+- Freire Charter School received the U.S. Department of Education EPIC Silver Award for Student Achievement in 2011.